slamora/brackets-wiki/Research:-Find-Replace.md

 * Espresso - Case-sensitive, regexp (icon dropdown).
 Regexp can span newlines (but causes buggy highlights).
 No history.
 * Coda - Case-sensitive, regexp ("dot matches newline" sub-option), in-selection (icon dropdown).
 Regexp can span newlines (but causes buggy highlights sometimes).
 History: last 5 in icon dropdown.
     * "*" icon "pills" - ...
 * Dreamweaver - Case-sensitive, regexp, whole-word, ignore whitespace, in-selection, text content only (ignores HTML tags & converts entities).
-Can whole-word / ignore-whitespace be used with regexp??
-Regexp can span newlines??
-History: can explicitly save/load searches.
-Is other history maintained??
+Whole word can be used with regexp but ignore whitespace can't.
+Regexp can span newlines, but "." doesn't match newlines by default (you have to do "(.|\n)").
+History: can explicitly save/load searches; no auto-maintained history.
 * TextMate - Case-sensitive (_on by default_), regexp, ignore whitespace.
 Ignore whitespace cannot be used with regexp.
 Regexp can span newlines.
 History: dropdown on textfield.
 * Notepad++ - Case-sensitive, regexp (". matches newline" sub-option), "extended" (C-style escape codes), whole-word.
 Whold-word cannot be used with regexp.
 Regexp can span newlines.
 History: dropdown on textfield.
 * Visual Studio - Case-sensitive, regexp (proprietary syntax in <= 2010), whole-word.
 Whole-word _can_ be used with regexp.
 Regexp can span newlines.